mcqua007/shopify-bare/readme.md

 #### *Note ####
- I got the shopify theme files (`/dist/`) from antoher repo but it looked a bit old.
+ I got the shopify theme files (*`/dist/`*) from antoher repo but it looked a bit old.
 I tried to cleanup the files and include all the minimum required files that shopify needs.
- You can replaced the entire contents of the `/dist` folder with any shopify starter theme.
-Just make sure it's the sam estructure(ie.e /dist/assets, /dist/snippets etc...).Please let me know if I missing any files or base code that is needed.
+ You can replaced the entire contents of the *`/dist`* folder with any shopify starter theme.
+Just make sure it's the sam estructure(i.e. *`/dist/assets`*, *`/dist/snippets`*,  etc...).Please let me know if I missing any files or base code that is needed.

  P.S.
 I currently don't have the `layout/checkout.liquid` since that's for *Shopify Plus+* only.